Latest news shows NHS has little desire to learn

 Reading press reports it seems that patients can still be in the wrong, especially if we dare to question how we are treated.

 My heart goes out to those involved in the latest case to come to light, where clinical malpractice apparently has been linked to death or brain damage to many babies.
-And since the announcement it seem more families have come forward.
+And since the announcement it now seem over 800 families have come forward.

 The anguish that must have been caused to these families, when the hospital seems to have covered up what was going on, must be horrendous; cold hard reality is that this is going to cost the NHS – and dearly.

 Again the stock phrase “lessons will be learnt” is trotted out.
-But one mst question if it ever is – and no amount of PR phrases will be compensation to the families involved.
+But one must question if it ever is – and no amount of PR phrases will be compensation to the families involved.